-I love stopping at the fresh cut flowers when I'm shopping at the grocery store.
-But I don't like bringing them home and three days later they are drooping and wilting.
+I love stopping at the fresh-cut flower mart when I'm shopping at the grocery store, but I don't like bringing them home and three days later they are drooping and wilting.
 Some types of flowers are hardier than others.
-Here are few "how to" for keeping your fresh cut flowers longer.

 Things You'll Need